robamu-org/tmtccmd/docs/index.rst

 handling and testing via different communication interfaces.
 Currently, only the PUS standard is implemented as a packet standard.
 This tool can be used either as a command line tool or as a GUI tool but the GUI capabilities are still in an alpha state.
-The generic parts were decoupled from the former TMTC program and integrated into a separate submodule to allow for easier adaption to other missions.
+The generic parts were decoupled from the former TMTC program to allow for easier adaption to other missions.

 This client currently supports the following communication interfaces:

 1. TCP/IP with UDP packets
-2. Serial Communication
+2. Serial Communication using fixed frames or a simple ASCII based transport layer
 3. QEMU, using a virtual serial interface

 A TCP implementation is planned.